• Skip to primary navigation

 prepared baked oatmeal with strawberries

-This Strawberry Baked Oatmeal uses pantry and fridge staples along with frozen berries for an easy breakfast.
+This Strawberry Baked Oatmeal uses pantry and fridge staples along with frozen berries for an easy and healthy breakfast.
 I developed this recipe because my kids love oatmeal but, if you turn your back on a toddler and a bowl of oatmeal it can get real messy, real fast.
-By baking the oatmeal, it holds together better and seems easier for little hands to manage.
-This can be reheated in approximately 20 seconds to reach the perfect temperature for a hangry toddler leaving you enough time to sit and finish your cup of coffee.

 white dish of strawberry baked oatmeal

-Milk – I use whole milk for a richer taste but, you can easily substitute 1% or 2% milk.
+• Milk - I use whole milk for a richer taste but you can easily substitute 1% or 2% milk.

 1. Layer one cup of sliced strawberries in baking dish.